gmihaila/ml_things/README.md

 # Notebooks

-This is where I keep notebooks of some previous projects whihc I turnned them into small tutorials.
+This is where I keep notebooks of some previous projects which I turnned them into small tutorials.
 A lot of times I use them as basis for starting a new project.

 All of the notebooks are in **Google Colab**.
 Never herd of Google Colab? :scream_cat: You have to check out the [Overview of Colaboratory](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiD1aD06trrAhVRXK0KHRC4DgQQjBAwBHoECAYQBA&url=https%3A%2F%2Fcolab.research.google.com%2Fnotebooks%2Fbasic_features_overview.ipynb&usg=AOvVaw0gXOkR6JGGFlwsxrkuYm7F), [Introduction to Colab and Python](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiD1aD06trrAhVRXK0KHRC4DgQQjBAwA3oECAYQCg&url=https%3A%2F%2Fcolab.research.google.com%2Fgithub%2Ftensorflow%2Fexamples%2Fblob%2Fmaster%2Fcourses%2Fudacity_intro_to_tensorflow_for_deep_learning%2Fl01c01_introduction_to_colab_and_python.ipynb&usg=AOvVaw2pr-crqP30RHfDs7hjKNnc) and what I think is a great medium article about it [to configure Google Colab Like a Pro](https://medium.com/@robertbracco1/configuring-google-colab-like-a-pro-d61c253f7573).